 I really love to use Personal Capital, since it’s constantly updated (free!) and is a good one-stop-shop to look at your finances.

 I know there are lots of people out there that say watching TV is a waste of time.
-There are times where I’d agree with that.
+There are times when I’d agree with that.

 BUT, there are also positives to watching TV, especially when you’re needing some self-care time.